Hot Chefs to Watch: Get to Know These Up-and-Coming Chefs - Part 2

 Grand Geneva Resort and Spa's sprawling outdoor spaces allow Executive Chef Nelly Buleje to lead interactive culinary experiences for large groups, including live action stations for seafood boils, barbecues, pig roasts, and a smoking duck display.
 Chef Buleje works closely with Grand Geneva's meeting and event planners to tailor culinary experiences that meet the needs and interests of groups at the resort.
 Other popular requests include interactive culinary experiences such as chef-lead cooking classes at the resort's acclaimed restaurant, Geneva ChopHouse, as well as customized wine dinners, and even an elevated live-order burger experience.
 (If you get the chance to participate, be sure to get some of that famous Wisconsin cheddar melted on your burger).
 Chef Buleje and his team also offer pasta making classes at the resort's Ristorante Brissago and once converted the restaurant's kitchen into a line cafeteria with live cooking demonstrations.
 With a focus on local and sustainable ingredients, the chef partners with regional farmers and purveyors to create seasonal-inspired menus for the restaurant and banquet menus.
 Interestingly, Chef Buleje got his culinary career started by cooking room service orders and slicing prime rib at the Grand Geneva's weekend buffet.
 He then went on to travel the world and learn about regional cuisines in locales that ranged from the Philippines to Peru before taking the executive chef role at the resort.

-Michelle Weaver, Executive Chef of Charleston Grill at Charleston Place, A Belmont Hotel in Charleston, South Carolina
+Michelle Weaver, Executive Chef of Charleston Grill at The Charleston Place in Charleston, South Carolina

 Chef Weaver's menu presents dishes that blend the Lowcountry's bounty with inspiration from around the world including Asia, India, Italy, Spain and France.
 Her mother's recipe for Southern fried apple hand pie is a special treat guests love.